The housing supply: net additional dwellings statistics, also known as ‘net additions’, track changes in the size of dwelling stock due to:

 Relationship between the housing supply: net additional dwellings and house building: new build dwellings

 An explanation of the differences between these 2 sources of housing supply data, together with advice on the appropriate series to use for different purposes, can be found in the ‘Related statistics’ section of the latest housing supply: net additional dwellings statistical release.

-DCLG are interested in understanding more about how our housing statistics and data are used and the decisions they inform.
+We are interested in understanding more about how our data is used and the decisions they inform.
 This is important for us so we can provide a high quality service which meets users’ needs.